AKJUS/go-web-app/collaborating/developing.md

 <details>
   <summary>Commands for Running & Building the Web Application</summary>

-- `yarn start:app` runs the Local Development Server, listening by default on `http://localhost:3000/`.
+- `pnpm start:app` runs the Local Development Server, listening by default on `http://localhost:3000/`.
-- `yarn build` builds the Application in Production mode.
+- `pnpm build` builds the Application in Production mode.
 The output is by default within the `build` folder.
   - This is used for Deployments (Preview & Production).
-- `yarn preview` previews the production build of the Application.
+- `pnpm preview` previews the production build of the Application.
-- `yarn generate:type` generates the Typescript types for the API using `openapi-typescript`.
+- `pnpm generate:type` generates the Typescript types for the API using `openapi-typescript`.
 The output is by default within the `generated` folder within the `app` workspace.
-- `yarn storybook` starts Storybook's local server for the `@ifrc-go/ui` components library, listening by default on `http://localhost:6006/`.
+- `pnpm storybook` starts Storybook's local server for the `@ifrc-go/ui` components library, listening by default on `http://localhost:6006/`.
-- `yarn build-storybook` builds Storybook as a static web application for publishing.
+- `pnpm build-storybook` builds Storybook as a static web application for publishing.
-- `yarn build:ui` builds the `@ifrc-go/ui` components library.
+- `pnpm build:ui` builds the `@ifrc-go/ui` components library.
 To reflect any new changes in the components library we must ensure that it is built beforehand.
 </details>

 <details>
   <summary>Commands for Maintenance Tasks</summary>
 Execute the following commands within the `app` workspace.

-- `yarn lint` runs the linter for all the css, js, ts, and translation files.
+- `pnpm lint` runs the linter for all the css, js, ts, and translation files.
-  - `yarn lint:fix` attempts to fix any linting errors for css, js and ts files.
+  - `pnpm lint:fix` attempts to fix any linting errors for css, js and ts files.
-- `yarn translatte:generate` generates translation migration file.
+- `pnpm translatte:generate` generates translation migration file.
-- `yarn surge:deploy` builds and deploys the web application to [surge](https://surge.sh/).
+- `pnpm surge:deploy` builds and deploys the web application to [surge](https://surge.sh/).
 </details>